demantz/RFAnalyzer/doc/rf_analyzer_manual.md

 Alternativeley the app can be downloaded from GitHub and be installed manually on the device.
 Just download the APK file on your device and open it.
-This only works if 'Apps from unkown sources' is enabled in the Android security settings.
+This only works if 'Apps from unknown sources' is enabled in the Android security settings.
 Keep in mind that with this method updates have to be installed manually too!
 Link: https://github.com/demantz/RFAnalyzer/blob/master/RFAnalyzer.apk?raw=true